awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 ## Configure the Customer Gateway Device<a name="vpn-configure-customer-gateway-device"></a>

-Give the configuration file that you downloaded to your network administrator, along with this guide: [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)\.
+Give the configuration file that you downloaded to your network administrator, along with this guide: [AWS Site\-to\-Site VPN Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)\.
 The network administrator configures the customer gateway device with the settings that match the customer gateway\.
 After the network administrator configures the customer gateway device, the Site\-to\-Site VPN connection is operational\.

 ## Editing Static Routes for a Site\-to\-Site VPN Connection<a name="vpn-edit-static-routes"></a>